The Best Sites For Booking Travel

 Google Trips keeps track of ALL your trips in one convenient place, tracks your reservations, gives you discounts and hits you with all the recommendations of things to do in that city.
 You can also download your guide for use when you don’t have Wi-Fi.

-Google Translate (apparently I really like Google apps?) – download that shit before you go, and learn a few common phrases of your destination’s language (if different than your own).
+Google Translate (apparently I really like Google apps?) – download that shit before you go, and learn a few common phrases of your destination’s language (if different from your own).

 Instagram is my final test of approval.
 When I’m deciding between hotels, I look to Instagram to view people’s real photos.
 When planning for a place I’ve never been, I stalk geotags to see what’s going on in the location.
 I view hashtags of all varieties to see what locals and visitors are up to.